Tech stocks slump again; Nasdaq has worst loss since 2020

 Retailers and other companies that rely on direct consumer spending also fell broadly.
 General Motors fell 4.5% while Nike slipped 5.8%.

-General Electric fell 10.3% for one of the sharpest losses on the market after telling investors that inflation and other pressures are weighing on its profit forecast for the year.
+General Electric fell 10.3% for one of the sharpest losses in the market after telling investors that inflation and other pressures are weighing on its profit forecast for the year.

 Bond yields fell.
 The yield on the 10-year Treasury fell to 2.73% from 2.82% late Monday.